 While you may be under the impression that the only way you’ll ever get to see a castle in New York is to pick up a Harry Potter book or tune into a new season of Game of Thrones, you’re wrong!
 Scattered across New York, you can find some of the most beautiful and historic castles.
 While some of these castles have not stood the test of time, many are still being put to great use.
-Take a look!
+Take a look at these NY attractions that are some of the

 1. Bannerman Castle, Fishkill